semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     <class 'str'>

-We can clearly see that some_age has changed from int(integer) data type to str(string).
+We can see that some_age has changed from int(integer) data type to str(string).

 ### input variable

-We can input value from the user using the input( ) function and store it in a variable
+We can input value from the user using the input( ) function and store it in a variable.

 When we run it, as small box appear that's where we will input the value